ME-ICA/tedana/docs/building_decision_trees.rst

 ``demo_external_regressors_single_model.json`` demonstrates the simplest application of external regressors and ``demo_external_regressors_motion_task_models.json`` highlights the full range of functionality.
-`This is an example TSV file`_ with column labels that work with both of those trees.
+`This is an example TSV file`_ with column labels that work with both of these trees.
 Both these trees are based on ``minimal.json``.
 While these might be good decision trees to use as is, they are both called "demo" because they demonstrate what is possible,